Do It Yourself: Learning Semantic Correspondence from Pseudo-Labels: Introduction

 Recent works reduce the necessary level of supervision for learning semantic correspondences by regularizing with 3D information~\citep{mariotti2024improving} or injecting information about label definitions~\citep{zhang2024telling, fundel2024distillation}.
 However, they either require careful tuning of weighting factors~\citep{mariotti2024improving} or rely on access to dataset-specific labeling conventions~\citep{zhang2024telling}.

-We address both limitations in our work by learning features that significantly outperform the previous SOTA without the requirement for manual keypoint label definitions: Our work demonstrates that training with self-generated labels, \ie,~pseudo-labels, where label quality is improved through weak 3D-aware supervision, is surprisingly effective for improving the semantic correspondence performance, also generalizing to heavy appearance changes (\cref{fig:teaser}).
-To achieve this, we train a light-weight adapter supervised by the pseudo-labels, which effectively refines foundation model features, see \cref{fig:method-overview-teaser}.
+We address both limitations in our work by learning features that significantly outperform the previous SOTA without requiring manual keypoint label definitions: Our work demonstrates that training with self-generated labels, \ie,~pseudo-labels, where label quality is improved through weak 3D-aware supervision, is surprisingly effective for improving the semantic correspondence performance, also generalizing to heavy appearance changes (\cref{fig:teaser}).
+To achieve this, we train a lightweight adapter supervised by the pseudo-labels, which effectively refines the foundation model's features, as shown in \cref{fig:method-overview-teaser}.
 Specifically, we pursue a zero-shot approach~\citep{zhang2023tale} for generating pseudo-labels for image pairs exhibiting moderate viewpoint variation, a strategy that has been demonstrated to be effective in such contexts but fails for larger viewpoint variations~\citep{zhang2024telling}.
 We compose these labels over multiple image pairs to acquire higher label quality for harder correspondence pairs, \ie, with larger viewpoint variance.
 We then employ a spherical prototype as a weak geometric prior~\citep{mariotti2024improving} to reject wrong matches, which addresses the inherent challenge of \textit{matchability} and reduces feature ambiguity.

 In contrast to previous weakly supervised methods~\citep{zhang2024telling, fundel2024distillation}, our approach does not rely on dataset-specific keypoint definitions, reducing the barriers to applying it to other datasets.
 To demonstrate this, we also train a model on the recent ImageNet-3D dataset \cite{ma_imagenet3d_2024}.
 Pre-training on this larger dataset notably also improves the performance on SPair-71k~\citep{min2019spair}, demonstrating the effectiveness of our more generalizable approach.